 Claire is an aspiring nutritionist (and soon to be culinary student) with a serious addiction to bacon, wine, goat cheese and online shopping.
 She is recently married to a social media guru who loves *almost* everything she conjures up. ...

-Preheat the oven to 375 degrees F. Line an 8 x 8-inch glass baking dish with parchment paper and spray with nonstick cooking spray.
+Heat the oven to 375 degrees F. Line an 8 x 8-inch glass baking dish with parchment paper, and spray with nonstick cooking spray.
 Set aside.

-Whisk the flours, cocoa powder and salt in a large bowl.
+In a large bowl, whisk together the flours, cocoa powder and salt.
 Set aside.
-In another bowl, beat the eggs and sugar together.
+In another bowl, beat together the eggs and sugar.

-Pour the 3/4 of the brownie mixture into the prepared pan.
+Pour 3/4 of the brownie mixture into the prepared pan.

-In another bowl, make the filling by beating the cream cheese, sugar, egg and Irish cream together.
+In another bowl, make the filling by beating together the cream cheese, sugar, egg and Irish cream.
 Pour the cream cheese mixture over the brownies.
-Drizzle remaining brownie batter over the cream cheese mixture.
+Drizzle the remaining brownie batter over the cream cheese mixture.

 Bake for about 40 minutes.
 Let cool completely.

-Meanwhile, prepare glaze by melting the butter, chocolate and whiskey together in a medium saucepan.
+Meanwhile, prepare the glaze by melting the butter, chocolate and whiskey together in a medium saucepan.
 Stir continuously until fully melted.
-Pour the glaze over the brownies and enjoy.
+Pour the glaze over the brownies, and enjoy.